Our comprehensive list of PR buzz-words and must know terms to keep you in the know!

 A showroom is a space used to display goods for sale.
 PR companies will often have a showroom that houses a collection of items from their brands to show prospective media, influencers or other relevant parties.

-Social media is a relatively new media format that refers to any online destination that allows users to create and share content with an audience.
+Social media refers to any online destination that allows users to create and share content with an audience.
 Facebook, Instagram, Snapchat and Youtube are all examples of social media.
 Social media is an important frontier in PR as it directly connects brands with their audience (potential and actual).

 TIFF or TIF stands for “tagged image file format” and refers to file types ending in .tif.
 Typically used in photo software such as Photoshop, TIFF images create large sizes as they are uncompressed and contain detailed image data.